On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Introduction

-In contrast to previous works, the proposed contributions mainly differ in three aspects: \begin{enumerate} \item \textbf{Large-scale Attribute Analysis} - We consider a wide variety of $40$ facial characteristics in this work, significantly more than most comparable studies. \item \textbf{Attribute Decorrelation} - Unlike previous works, we propose a facial attribute decorrelation toolchain, meant to increase the expressiveness of our results while mitigating the probability of correlations distorting the outcomes. \item \textbf{Unsupervised Joint Investigation Framework} - While previous works analysed only individual attributes seperately, we devise a completely novel approach to jointly investigate the impact of combinations of non-demographic attributes on gender bias. \end{enumerate}
+\begin{enumerate} \item \textbf{Large-scale Attribute Analysis} - We consider a wide variety of $40$ facial characteristics in this work, significantly more than most comparable studies. \item \textbf{Attribute Decorrelation} - Unlike previous works, we propose a facial attribute decorrelation toolchain, meant to increase the expressiveness of our results while mitigating the probability of correlations distorting the outcomes. \item \textbf{Unsupervised Joint Investigation Framework} - While previous works analyzed only individual attributes separately, we devise a completely novel approach to jointly investigate the impact of combinations of non-demographic attributes on gender bias. \end{enumerate}